phoenixTW/Library_MGMT_System/README.md

 # Library_MGMT_System

-Short time project meant to use for STEP library
+## To run this project you need to have

+    - Node v0.10
+    - Bower